jonhilgart22/UNH-projects/deep_learning/README.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── figures            <- Generated graphics of each algorithms', and a naive approach's,
     |                         performance in NYC over time.
-Also contains the los sfunction over time.
+Also contains the loss functions over training epochs.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                <- Source code for use in this project.
-Includes code for the models
+Includes code for the models to
-    |   |                     build with DQN and Actor Critic, hyperparameter selection, and
+    |   |                     build with DQN and Actor Critic, hyperparameter selection (hyperas), and
     |   |                     visualizations.
     │   │
     │   ├── data           <- Scripts to download or generate data